micmejia/bible-dump/AMPC/Jeremiah/Jer 4.md

-Then I [Jeremiah] said, [^a]Alas, Lord God!
+Then I [Jeremiah] said, Alas, Lord God!
 Surely You have greatly deceived _and_ misled this people and Jerusalem, [for the prophets represented You as] saying [to Your people], You shall have peace, whereas the sword has reached to [their very] life.